rancher/rancher-docs/versioned_docs/version-2.5/getting-started/installation-and-upgrade/install-upgrade-on-a-kubernetes-cluster/rancher-on-aks.md

 ## 3. Create the AKS Cluster

 To create an AKS cluster, run the following command.
 Use a VM size that applies to your use case.
 Refer to [this article](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes) for available sizes and options.

 When choosing a Kubernetes version, be sure to first consult the [support matrix](https://rancher.com/support-matrix/) to find the highest version of Kubernetes that has been validated for your Rancher version.
+See the [official NGINX helm chart documentation](https://docs.nginx.com/nginx-ingress-controller/technical-specifications/#supported-kubernetes-versions) listing supported Kubernetes versions for ingress-nginx.

 ```
 az aks create \